 1. Information Source

 Information source refers to the sender of the communication process that conveys the message to the receiver.
 It also indicates the person who generates the information and initiates the communication process.

 For example, the lecturer’s speech transmits through the dynamic microphone.
-The microphone converts the spoken word into the signal to transfer via electrical current on the wire.
+The microphone converts the spoken word into a signal to transfer via an electrical current on the wire.

 Channel is the medium that conveys the message from senders to receivers.
-The communicators utilize distinguished channels based on the communication process, such as human senses, radio, television, newspaper, electronic tools, social media, and so more.
+Communicators utilize distinguished channels based on communication, such as human senses, radio, television, newspaper, electronic tools, social media, and so on.

 For example, the wire is the channel that conveys messages from the lecturer to students.